EquiContact: A Hierarchical SE(3) Vision-to-Force Equivariant Policy for Spatially Generalizable Contact-rich Tasks: Abstract

 \section{Abstract}

 This paper presents a framework for learning vision-based robotic policies for contact-rich manipulation tasks that generalize spatially across task configurations.
-We focus on achieving robust spatial generalization of the policy for the peg-in-hole (PiH) task trained from a small number of demonstrations.
-We propose EquiContact, a hierarchical policy composed of a high-level vision planner (Diffusion Equivariant Descriptor Field, Diff-EDF) and a novel low-level compliant visuomotor policy (Geometric Compliant ACT, G-CompACT).
+We focus on achieving robust spatial generalization of the policy for the contact-rich tasks trained from a small number of demonstrations.
+We propose EquiContact, a hierarchical policy composed of a high-level vision planner (Diffusion Equivariant Descriptor Field, Diff-EDF) and a novel low-level compliant visuomotor policy (Geometric Compliant Action Chunking Transformers, G-CompACT).
 G-CompACT operates using only localized observations (geometrically consistent error vectors (GCEV), force-torque readings, and wrist-mounted RGB images) and produces actions defined in the end-effector frame.
 Through these design choices, we show that the entire EquiContact pipeline is $\SE$-equivariant, from perception to force control.
 We also outline three key components for spatially generalizable contact-rich policies: compliance, localized policies, and induced equivariance.
-Real-world experiments on PiH tasks demonstrate a near-perfect success rate and robust generalization to unseen spatial configurations, validating the proposed framework and principles.
-The experimental videos can be found on the project website: \url{https://sites.google.com/berkeley.edu/equicontact}
+Real-world experiments on peg-in-hole (PiH), screwing, and surface wiping tasks demonstrate a near-perfect success rate and robust generalization to unseen spatial configurations, validating the proposed framework and principles.
+The experimental videos and more details can be found on the project website: \url{https://equicontact.github.io/EquiContact-website/}